lifewithalacrity/www.LifeWithAlacrity.com/_posts/2022-12-13-musings-progressive-trust.md

 ---
 title: "Musings of a Trust Architect: Progressive Trust"
-subtitle: "A New Approach to Building Trust in Decentralized Systems"
+tagline: "A New Approach to Building Trust in Decentralized Systems"
 excerpt_separator: "<!--more-->"
 categories:
   - article